continental/uncertainty-detection-autolabeling/README.md

 ## Thresholding
 `uncertainty_analysis.py` in `/src` includes the cost-sensitive automatic thresholding approach.
 It requires the model name as input, which will be added to the path of its `validate_results.txt` file, upon which the analysis is carried out.

+The model name should contain the dataset name in order to import the corresponding attributes.
 ```python
 python -m uncertainty_analysis.py
 ```